-Whether you’re looking for romance, party, or just plain good old fashioned tranquility, Nice has got you covered.
+Whether you're looking for romance, party, or just plain good old fashioned tranquility, Nice has got you covered.
 There are a variety of gay friendly hotels in Nice to suit all preferences.
-These are out 5 favourite:
+These are our 5 favourites:

 The ultimate luxury experience.

 The Hyatt Regency is located on the prestigious promenade des Anglais, offering spacious and luxurious accommodation.
 Breakfast is served on a terrace with stunning views across the Mediterranean sea.

 The warm humid summer months will make the outdoor pool a delight to cool off in and the indoor pool, sauna and Turkish baths will be particularly alluring during the cooler winter months.

 Gym bunnies will be in paradise at the plush fitness centre, but given the proximity to the Promenade des Anglais, you'd be better off going for an outdoor run.

 Hotel Ellington: excellent location!

 Located in the heart of Nice on the stylish Boulevard Dubouchage, Hotel Ellington is a unique experience for all its customers.
 It is based in a typical old style Nice house and the interiors inspired by the famous jazz singer Duke Ellington.